-Finally, we measure in decibels how loud each handheld is - the worst get up to 82 decibels, which is the same as the noise from a busy road.
+The loudest handheld vacs get up to 82 decibels, which is the same as the noise from a busy city traffic.

 All of the assessments listed above go towards the final overall score we award to each handheld vacuum cleaner we review.
 Some factors are more important than others when buying and using a vacuum, so they carry different weights.

 65% the score a handheld vacuum cleaner needs to earn our Best Buy logo